 Dennis and Norma Woodruff Murders: How Did They Die?
 Who Killed Them?

-How Did Dennis and Norma Woodruff Die?
+Dennis and Norma Woodruff Were Stabbed, Slashed, and Shot

 Image Credit: Diddy & Doodle/Find A Grave

-Later, an autopsy determined that while Norma died from a stab across her neck and five gunshot wounds, Dennis was stabbed nine times in his face, neck, and chest before being shot in the face.
+Later, an autopsy determined that while Norma died from a slash across her neck and five gunshot wounds, Dennis was stabbed nine times in his face, neck, and chest before being shot in the face.
 Surprisingly enough, there were no signs of forced entry, and the only valuables missing were the couple’s wallets.

 The initial investigation into Dennis and Norma’s murders was relatively slow as the police had almost no leads to work on.
 The crime scene did not provide a lot of evidence, and even though the police tried creating a list of suspects after sitting through multiple interviews, most were ruled out after further investigation.
 Interestingly, through their investigation, law enforcement officials learned that Dennis and Norma’s son, Brandon, was the last person to see them alive.
 However, when questioned, Brandon insisted that he had nothing to do with the murder.